Therapy for Depression

 The Mindfulness Code: Keys for Overcoming Stress, Anxiety, Fear, and Unhappiness (Donald Altman)

 This book discusses depression and anxiety within the context of our exceptionally fast-paced modern lifestyle.
-It uses brain science and mindfulness practice to suggest everyday strategies that can be used to harness a less encumbered state of mind.
-This is a great book for those who wish to explore mindfulness and are new to its practice - essentially, learning to live more 'in the present moment,' while not allowing more disingenuous states of mind overwhelm us.
+It uses brain science and mindfulness practice to suggest everyday strategies to foster a less encumbered state of mind.
+This is a great book for those who wish to explore mindfulness and are new to its practice.
+Essentially, learning to live more ‘in the present moment,’ while not allowing more disingenuous states of mind overwhelm us.
 Several of our clients have found this book to be a helpful adjunct to therapy.

 In Search of Happiness: Understanding an Endangered State of Mind (John F. Schumaker)

-Schumaker takes us through a thoughtful critique of what it means to be happy in a postmodern age that emphasizes consumer-driven definitions of success and well-being.
-The reader will begin to question what happiness means to them.
-Schumaker makes a strong argument for sustainable forms of happiness and against materialistic cultural assumptions that would see us 'work ourselves to death, then spend our money on the biggest coffin we can afford.'
-While not quite a 'self-help' book, the 'happiness keys' spread throughout the book offer thoughts and insights that are worth the read alone.
+Schumaker takes us through a thoughtful critique of what it means to be happy in our postmodern age.
+A time that emphasizes materialist and consumer-driven notions of success and well-being.
+The reader will begin to question what happiness may mean to them.
+Schumaker makes a case for sustainable forms of happiness, as opposed to ‘working ourselves to death, then spending our money on the biggest coffin we can afford.’
+While not quite a ‘self-help’ book, the ‘happiness keys’ spread throughout the book offer brilliant insights.

 References